10 Most Deadly Hydrocodone Abuse Side Effects

 1. Dehydration

-Hydrocodone abuse can lead to diarrhea and vomiting — both of which increase the risk for severe dehydration if you’re not careful.
+Hydrocodone abuse can lead to diarrhea and vomiting — both of which increase the risk for severe dehydration if not treated.
+Left untreated, individuals are at risk of electrolyte imbalance and potentially organ failure.
 The risk for dehydration is highest when you quit using hydrocodone abruptly, since diarrhea and vomiting are two common withdrawal symptoms associated with opioid addiction.

 2. Malnutrition